Silk Way Airlines

 Silk Way Airlines is an Azerbaijani private cargo airline with its head office and flight operations at Heydar Aliyev International Airport in Baku.
 It operates freight services to Asia, the Middle East and Europe, as well as services for government and non-governmental organisations.
 The airline is part of the Silk Way Group.

+The company is owned by a former Azerbaijan state official, Zaur Akhundov.
+The company's ownership has been linked to the ruling Aliyev family in Azerbaijan.

 History

 Foundation

 The company was founded in 2001 and started commercial flights on 6 October 2001.
-In early 2015 Silk Way West Airlines negotiated a contract for another three Boeing 747-8 freighters, the 747-8F.
-In May 2015 the airline was announced as the launch customer for the Antonov An-178 after placing an order for 10 aircraft.
-In 2017, the company signed purchase of 10 more Boeing 737 MAX aircraft with total cost of $1B.
+In early 2015, Silk Way West Airlines negotiated a contract for another three Boeing 747-8 freighters, the 747-8F.
+In May 2015, the airline was announced as the launch customer for the Antonov An-178 after placing an order for 10 aircraft.
+In 2017, the company signed purchase of 10 more Boeing 737 MAX aircraft with a total cost of $1B.

 However, the Boeing 737 MAX passenger airliner was grounded worldwide between March 2019 and December 2020 – longer in many jurisdictions – after 346 people died in two crashes, Lion Air Flight 610 on 29 October 2018, and Ethiopian Airlines Flight 302 on 10 March 2019.
 The United States Federal Aviation Administration (FAA) resisted grounding the aircraft until 13 March 2019, when it received evidence of accident similarities.
 By then, 51 other regulators had already grounded the plane, and by 18 March 2019, all 387 aircraft in service were grounded.
 Therefore, these aircraft are not included in Silk Way Airlines' current fleet.